PracticeArena/Remote-TightVNC-Installer/README.md

 6. Click on Scripts - Duble Click on (Startup/Shutdown)"

-7. under the 'PowerShell Scripts' tab, click 'Add' -> 'Browse' -> Past the 'install-tightvnc.ps1' [that we edit on Step 3] And preass 'OK' -> 'Apply' -> 'OK'
+7. under the 'PowerShell Scripts' tab, click 'Add' -> 'Browse' -> Paste the 'install-tightvnc.ps1' [that we edit on Usage Step 3] And preass 'OK' -> 'Apply' -> 'OK'

 9. Link the GPO to the Organizational Unit (OU) containing the target PCs.
 You may need to use Enforces.